Skip to main content

 -H "Authorization: Bearer VOTRE_CLE_API"

-You should receive a JSON list of available models.
+You should receive a JSON list of the available models.

 Step 3: First Request